 The Reintegration Process

-We strongly believe that all children should be educated in an environment that meets their needs and is the least restrictive possible.
-To that end, we are determined to collaborate with all referring school districts to support the reintegration of students back into public school and/or less restrictive settings.
+The Menta philosophy promotes the education of all children in the least restrictive environment necessary.
+The team is determined to collaborate with all referring school districts to support the reintegration of students back into public school and/or less restrictive settings.
 Successful reintegration depends on a number of factors:

 - Preparation of the Student and Family for Reintegration: Structure, procedures, and expectations for students vary from school to school.
-It is critical that we appreciate these differences and work closely with each transitioning student on the specific skills that he or she will need to be successful the new school placement.
+Menta staff work closely with each transitioning student on the specific skills that he or she will need to be successful the new school placement.

 - A Carefully Articulated Transition Plan for Reintegration: Reintegration is a stressful process for students and their families.
 A gradual transition to a new school environment allows for continued support and stability by the original school program while the student experiences new challenges in the receiving school.